 Stallions, broodmares and athletes are exempt from this talk, as they are working beyond the typical scope of equine life.
 They aren’t hard keepers, they just have higher needs based on the expectations of them.

-If you believe your horse is a hard keeper, first consider these things:
+If you feel your horse may be a hard keeper, first consider these things:

 Parasites: Worms.
 Did you know rotating wormers builds resistance?
 Did you know you may be worming your horse often and the wormer could have become ineffective?
 You need to run a fecal with a vet or learn to do them once a year to be sure your wormer is working.
 Ivermectin doesn’t work well most anywhere.
 We typically use Quest Plus.

 Concentrated Feeds: Some feeds are little more than sugary treats for horses.
 Poor concentrate isn’t a good way to help achieve a good weight on a horse.
 Most horses will keep a good weight on forage / hay / grass only, but if you’re working the horse or have a senior, this isn’t usually going to work.
 We really support feeds that have a no corn, no molasses and have more forage base than what we consider sweet feeds.
 Look to something like Buckeye Safe and Easy Performance (is amazing) or Tribute’s Kalm and Easy.
 These have a high fat (sweet feeds are 2.5 to 3% usually) contents of 7-10%.
 Never rely mostly on concentrates for your horse’s main diet staple unless you have a senior that cannot shew / digest well.
 The staple must be hay unless there serious dental issues or health concerns.
 All feeds aren’t created equal.
 Some are just poor quality, especially when they are cheap.